malteafg/gfkl/README.md

 # gfkl/wokmok
 gfkl/wokmok is a keyboard layout that I have created and use as my daily driver.
 It is intended to make it very comfortable to type both regular english and programming languages.
 Furthermore, it is the basis for which I attempt to find ways to do as much as possible on a computer without using the mouse.
+The layout is built for a 60% keyboard layout (or smaller), and whilst typing I never have to move my hands away from their positions to do anything.
 I currently do not own an ortholinear keyboard, but all design choices are made such that they also fit with ortholinear keyboards.
+I created the images with [this website](http://www.keyboard-layout-editor.com/)

 ### Contents
 * [Current version](#current-version)